kihenkel/dinman/README.md

 ## Shell commands
 The node-instance-manager provides a shell with the following commands:
 - `ls` - Lists all apps from config
-- `ls-groups` - Lists all groups from config
 - `start [app]` - Starts an app with dependencies
 - `start-excluded [app]` - Starts apps dependencies but not app itself
 - `start-only [app]` - Starts app only (without dependencies)